boss6825/documentation_boss6825/docs/glossary.md

 Language Independent Folder
     A folder containing static assets, such as images and files, that are shared across all supported languages in a Plone site.
     The folder's contents are independent of any language.
+    Contents added to such a folder in a given language tree will be automatically replicated to all other folders in different language trees.

 PO file
 `.po`